Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 The intense discipline necessary to stay focused on your goals for your life and for your career result in more time for you, your family, and the things you appreciate.
 It’s the reward of getting to what’s important.
 Be aware of those moments.
 Cherish them.
 They invigorate you and help you maintain that intense discipline necessary to develop your career – and yourself.

-I will get straight to the point and tell you that this book “Cut to the chase” is an excellent collection of rules, some of which seemed to me to be absolutely excellent and made me think.
+I will get straight to the point and tell you that “Cut to the chase” is an excellent collection of rules, some of which seemed to me to be absolutely excellent and made me think.
 As with The Unwritten Laws of Business, I think however that many of them will be in one ear and out the other.

-The book itself is good.
+Cut To The Chase itself is a good book.
 Full of pictures, humor, and even a little poetry.
 The author is clearly a football fan and uses sports for several of his images, which might put some readers off – and not others.
 The rules waver for the most part between good and excellent.

 - Short and concise